JBtronic/Flutter-Youtube-Tutorial/rows_column/README.md

 Rows are a group of cells arranged horizontally to provide uniformity.
 Columns are a group of cells aligned vertically, and they run from top to bottom.

-Check this video on how to create your first app on Flutter : https://youtu.be/g4HKSoVnAdo
+Check this video on what is Rows & Columns Widgets in Flutter : https://youtu.be/g4HKSoVnAdo

 # Screenshot